 Years later, when he was ready to open his own restaurant, he knew he wanted to specialize in Caribbean and Latin American cuisine, but first, he had some work to do.
 Jacques spent a year exploring, immersing himself in the life and experience of Latin American market culture – endlessly eating, collecting recipes, and beginning to piece together a menu for his future restaurant.

 One of his favorite finds?
-Picante de mariscos – a traditional Peruvian market staple of shellfish in a stewed in a spicy, creamy sauce made with fermented chili paste and coconut milk.
+Picante de mariscos – a traditional Peruvian market staple of shellfish stewed in a spicy, creamy sauce made with fermented chili paste and coconut milk.
 On a recent visit to Palo Santo, Jacques took us on a journey through the dish.

 So Jacques, what should we have today?